Hope Aerodrome

 Hope Aerodrome (IATA: YHE, ICAO: CYHE) is located 2.6 NM west of Hope Townsite (the previous Town of Hope) within the municipal District of Hope, British Columbia, Canada.

-This airfield is home to the Vancouver Soaring Association, a gliding club owning and operating seven school and recreational sailplanes and two Cessna L-19 Bird Dog as tow planes.
+The airfield is home to the Vancouver Soaring Association, a gliding club owning and operating seven school and recreational sailplanes and two Cessna L-19 Bird Dog as tow planes.

 There is one turf runway, 3960 × 250 ft.
 The airport is operated by the Fraser Valley Regional District.
 The Hope Airport lies within the community of Flood in the District of Hope.

 History

 In approximately 1942 the aerodrome was listed as RCAF & D of T Aerodrome - Hope, British Columbia at 49°22′N 121°29′W with a variation of 23 degrees 40' east and elevation of 117 ft.
 The aerodrome was listed as "under construction - servicable" with one runway listed as follows:

-Hope is notable as being the location of a Boeing demonstration of the Boeing 737's landing and take off abilities in 1972.
+Hope is notable as being the location of a Boeing demonstration of the Boeing 737's landing and take-off abilities in 1972.